 What happens in Penn Laird when the lease ends?

 At the end of the lease in Penn Laird, either party can opt to end the tenancy.
 The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your management agreement.
+If the owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will often create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will often contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.